yuandongzhong/useful-links-for-javascript/README.md

 # Useful Links for JavaScript Developers
 This is a collection of web links that JavaScript developers might find useful, and visit frequently.

+If you have good links to share to all of us, please submit in issues :)

 ## Popular
 * [Google](https://www.gogole.com)
 * [Stack Overflow](https://stackoverflow.com/)